19 Dec, 2017 Te Tiriti o Waitangi – how to overcome cultural mistrust

 • Waiata: How about occasionally including one or two simple songs that are bilingual – like the National Anthem bilingually, or ‘Wairua Tapu /Welcome here’?
 This would be especially appropriate near Waitangi Day.

-• Stories: Then there are the faith stories you can tell in your sermons both from your reading of books or illustrated history stories (referred to above), as well as from the local stories your local Kaumatua have entrusted to you because you stopped to sit, build relationship, ask and listen.
+• Stories: Then there are the faith stories you can tell in your sermons both from your reading as also from from the local stories local Kaumatua have entrusted to you when you stopped to sit, build relationship, ask and listen.

-• Honouring local Kaumatua: Then, if there is a significant occasion with guests coming from far and wide, how about asking local Kaumatua (who you now know because you took time to ask, sit and listen) to honour you with their presence and a Pōwhiri or blessing, with inclusion of a little of the local story?
+• Honouring local Kaumatua: Then, if there is a significant occasion with guests coming from far and wide, how about asking local Kaumatua (who you now know – because you took time to ask, sit and listen) to honour you with their presence and a Pōwhiri or blessing, with a possible request from you that they include the telling of a local story?

 ————————————————————————-